Joel C. Rosenberg: Christian Evangelicals Should Feel ‘Sad’ Over Donald Trump’s Affair With Stormy Daniels

 Trump’s affair allegedly took place in 2006, which is the same year that Melania Trump gave birth to their son, Barron Trump.
 According to USA Today, the “USA TODAY Trump Voter Panel” is comprised of Trump supporters who voted for Trump in 2016 and this focus group is polled to determine how supporters feel about the ongoing presidency.
 Trump’s approval rating among this Trump Voter Panel is 90 percent and the Stormy Daniels allegations have done little to rain down on those numbers.

-A super-majority of those polled for their opinion believe that the alleged Trump affair did to take place.
+A super-majority of those polled for their opinion believe that the alleged Trump affair did take place.
 However, some of the Trump Voter Panel members believe that affairs by former Democratic presidents make it difficult to get upset over the alleged Trump affair.

 “We know he’s no angel, and he didn’t become a multi-billionaire because he’s a nice guy,’ says John Moon of Kamas, Utah.
 “I got over the shock of presidential affairs after [John F.] Kennedy and [Bill] Clinton.”